 Ceramic is a more attractive material because of its stability, biocompatibility and compliance.
 It has a hard, impervious surface which makes it more resistant to the hostile environment.
 Laboratory tests have shown that ceramic valves should last more than two years - at least eight times longer than silicone ones.

-"We started this project with Avoco Medical two years ago and are pleased that our Zyranox zirconia ceramic has proven to be highly resistant to biofilm during extensive laboratory testing," says Yannick Galais, Morgan Technical Ceramics.
+"We started this project with Avoco Medical two years ago and are pleased that our Zyranox zirconia ceramic has proven to be highly resistant to biofilm during extensive laboratory testing," says Yannick Galais, Morgan Advanced Materials.
 "This longer lifetime of the valve generates less trauma for the patient as the device does not have to be changed so often and it also delivers cost saving for all medical parties."

 The company's site in Rugby is also ISO13485:2003 certified which means the company provides medical devices and related services that consistently meet customer and regulatory requirements.

 The speech valve design, which is protected by a worldwide patent, will be supplied with a specially designed multi-function insertion tool.